| |

 Levinson - World of Her Own

-moderately deaf since the age of seven, is terrified at the
+Annie, moderately deaf since the age of seven, is terrified

-prospect of leaving her special school to attend a public high
+at the prospect of leaving her special school to attend a

 Bret

-"It started with a body, the head of it pretty much gone,
+a body, the head of it pretty much gone, the hands skinned."

-the hands skinned."
-This eerie introduction to Bret Lott's
+This eerie introduction to Bret Lott's The Hunt Club

-The Hunt Club sets the tone for this novel of murder,
+sets the tone for this novel of murder, violence, and sinister

-violence, and sinister secrets.
-The settings are dark and sultry:
+secrets.
+The settings are dark and sultry: ramshackle trailers,

-are witnessed through the eyes of 15-year-old Huger Dillard,
+the eyes of 15-year-old Huger Dillard, smart, precocious, and

-smart, precocious, and always at the forefront of some crisis
+always at the forefront of some crisis or criminal activity.

-whodunit.
-Assisted by a local cook and her young, deaf daughter,
+by a local cook and her young, deaf daughter, this is a

 Lynn